+[Howell critique – Yikes!
+This last paragraph seems off-base to me?
+It seems to fall into the trap of the “fiction of monotonic movements in climate, that was addressed earlier!
+Why is the LIA any more anomolous than the Younger Dryas, Holocene maximum?
+Look at the glaciation chartsw – it's dipsey-doodle all the time.
+It would reaquire an explanation if the curves were too smooth, not when they bounce around.]

-probably in the 1930s U.S. Geological Survey scientist
+The term “Little Ice Age” was coined by a journalist, probably in the 1930s according to U.S. Geological Survey scientist F.E Matthes (in 1940) as he described glacial re-expansion in a post-Pleistocene context on page 398 of an AGU report:

-e magnitude, to judge from certain specific cases, there appears to be a warrant for the assertion that the present age is witnessing a mild recrudescence of glacial conditions – that it is, as a clever journalist has suggested, a separate “little ice age.”
+“...
+They have re-expanded since then to the limits from which they are even now receding, and as their re-expansion has been of considerable magnitude, to judge from certain specific cases, there appears to be a warrant for the assertion that the present age is witnessing a mild recrudescence of glacial conditions – that it is, as a clever journalist has suggested, a separate “little ice age.”

 What nags at the understanding of the LIA, other than the confusing label, is its locus in the range of two well-known solar minima: the Sporer (possibly a grand episode) and the Maunder. (definitely a grand solar episode).
 If a separate phenomenon from any solar activity it certainly worsened the climate conditions in the Northern Hemisphere.
 We can see that from the familiar graph of 14C per mille and the the sine curve below.
 In any case, the LIA’s end coincides with solar insolation increases overall since Solar Cycle 11 or so, and could be one of the contributory effects to a warmer Twentieth Century, very much so after c.
-1924.
+1924. ...”

 Exacerbating the effects of prolonged solar minima was the coincidence of two closely-occuring grand minima episodes, one after the other.
-This is covered elsewhere in graphic detail.
+[Howell – four – Wolf, Spoerer, Mauner, Dalton by common convention, although one could argue that the Sporer and Maunder were “bigger”] This is covered elsewhere in graphic detail.
+Weather in Europe had already been generationally “different” from what Sporer and Maunder Minimum-living old timers – a lot like my Vermont analogues, above – recalled, which fell into what some think was the coldest year in c. eight thousands, culminating at the end of the year 1683, once called the “hardest” freeze (of the Thames River in England) in “postglacial times,” (that is, prior to c.
+10,000 years B.P).
+But from the Bond graph, it looks more like c.
+8,000 years before 1683.

+Local shorter term warming since 1880 (post-LIA) in the altered permanent residency of migratory birds northward

+[Howell's cop-out - I'm not as ready to tackle this section from 1850, given my need to do the modelling in Sep-Oct that I referred to.
+Actiually, I started in May, and have great difficulty to find the time.
+My father and I dd argue against the conventional “volcanoe” drive of “summerless years”, and there are tons of other details, but the ones that stand out are:

+1816 was last “summerless year”, often blamed on Tambora - more likely Dalton minimum.

-& 1941?
+?14??, 1805 & 1941?
 Charles ?II?
 Of Sweden, Napolean, Hitler all crushed by far more severe than normal Russian winters